darshxm/why-my-hand-hurts/README.md

 python analytics.py keylog.csv --app "chrome" --window "Docs"
 ```

+The analytics report will print top apps/windows and average press durations per app before generating the plots.

 This will generate two files:

 *   `key_press_distribution.png`: A bar chart showing the frequency of each key press.